bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 See [user docs](http://kotlinlang.org/docs/reference/classes.html#constructors) for more details.
 ### Companion Objects (Class-Objects Rethought)

 As you all probably know, Kotlin classes do not have static members.
-Instead there may be a special singleton <code>object</code> associated with a class, which we used to call “class object” &dash; a rather unfortunate term.
+Instead there may be a special singleton `object` associated with a class, which we used to call “class object” &dash; a rather unfortunate term.
 So, we somewhat redesigned the concept, and, [with your help](http://blog.jetbrains.com/kotlin/2015/03/follw-up-new-class-object-syntax/) , chose another name for it: <strong>companion object</strong>.
 The unfortunate wording was not the only reason for this change.
 In fact, we redesigned the concept so that it is more uniform with normal objects.
 Note that a class can (and always could) have many objects (usual, named singletons) nested into it: